rgenge/VeeamSoftware/README.md

 After that the program start running just type the:

-Source folder
+Source folder (one existing folder)

-Destination folder
+Destination folder (one existing folder)

-Time in minutes between every time the program will run
+Time in minutes between every time the program will run ( positive integer number )

-Log folder
+Log folder ( you must create the folder or it will be printed in the program root folder)